external-secrets/kubernetes-external-secrets/README.md

 [Localstack](https://github.com/localstack/localstack) mocks AWS services locally so you can test without connecting to AWS.

-Run localstack in a seperate terminal window
+Run localstack in a separate terminal window

 ```sh
 npm run localstack